Gray pitches Reds past Marlins 6-3

+MIAMI (AP) — Sonny Gray changed his clothes, and went right back to work.

-MIAMI (AP) — Sonny Gray pitched into the seventh inning, Freddy Galvis drove in four runs and the Cincinnati Reds beat the Miami Marlins 6-3 on Monday night.
+Gray pitched into the seventh inning, Freddy Galvis drove in four runs and the Cincinnati Reds beat the Miami Marlins 6-3 on Monday night.

-Gray (10-6) walked five, but limited Miami to two runs and four hits.
+Gray (10-6) walked five, but limited Miami to two runs and two hits.
 The right-hander improved to 4-0 in August, allowing three runs in five starts.

+After a difficult first three innings, Gray went to the clubhouse and switched into a new uniform.

+“I changed everything, it was weird,” Gray said.
+“You do some weird things every now and then.

 Galvis had three hits and Eugenio Suárez hit his 36th homer for the Reds, who snapped a three-game losing streak.